Bulk MAC Vendor Lookup

 Is the vendor information in the lookup results updated in real-time?

-The data source is based on the official IEEE OUI database, which is updated quarterly.
-However, there may be a 1-3 month delay for newer device models.
+The data source is updated quarterly based on the official IEEE OUI database, though new device models may experience a 1-3 month delay.
 Production date data is derived from Apple's supply chain decoding logic, not a real-time API connection.

 The maximum limit for a single query is 500 MAC addresses.
-The production date in the results is accurate to the week, not the exact day.
-Enterprise users handling sensitive data are advised to use our API integration.
+The production date in the results is accurate to the week, not a specific day.
+Enterprise users with sensitive data are advised to use an API integration.
 MAC addresses containing special characters may fail to parse.

 The first 3 bytes of a MAC address (e.g., "A0:98:ED") correspond to the vendor's registration code, which can be verified for ownership through the IEEE SA database.
 Typical example: Parsing the MAC address "D8:CB:8A:12:34:56" reveals the vendor as Apple Inc., the device model as MacBookPro15,2, and the production code as C07 (assembled in Zhengzhou, China).